What You Need to Know about the Bank of Canada Rate When Buying a House

 The bottom line

 Even though it’s quite complex, the route from the BOC benchmark rate to the price of your new home is worth following.
 Examining the historical record for the BOC rate and its relationship to home affordability shows that you should consider the BOC rate along with the economy, the inflation rate, mortgage rates, and the rate of increase or decrease in property prices before buying a home.
+As of April 25, 2020, the BOC rate is at a historical low, and variable mortgage rates have fallen in tandem.
+Buyers and homeowners can now get some of the lowest variable mortgage rates in history with WOWA.

 - Bank of Canada Review: March 1991.
 Bank of Canada.